-Statkraft aims to be one of the world's leading renewable energy companies by 2025.
-To achieve this, we have developed a clear business strategy.
-The way we operate as a company is one of the enablers of the strategy.
-This is reflected in our commitment to sustainability and responsible business practices.
-Through our activities we aim to create shared value for society, the environment, and the company.
+Statkraft aims to be a leading renewables company by 2025.
+A clear business strategy has been developed to achieve this.
+One of the enablers of the strategy is the way in which Statkraft operates as a company.
+This is reflected in the company's commitment to sustainability and responsible business practices.
+Through its activities, Statkraft aims to create value for society, the environment and the company.

-DHP as part of Statkraft group is committed to responsible business practices and to combat climate change.
-Statkraft group does business globally, and our vision is to provide pure energy.
-The power we produce is through hydro.
+DHP as part of Statkraft group is committed to combatting climate change through its core business, providing renewable energy from hydropower and exploring new energy solutions.
 DHP's business strategy is based on the premise of safe, ethical and responsible operations.